kreauniv/comp308/source/lambda.rst

 a mechanism for you to assume the existence of the inner :rkt:`sqrt/rec` function when typing to evaluate a particular call.
 Somehow, the repeated unfolding of the code is avoided by using names to tie the function's structure to itself.
-We **don't** have that concept in lambda calculus and so will need to show that we can do this without such a naming+delayed-binding trick.
+We **don't** have that concept in λ calculus and so will need to show that we can do this without such a naming+delayed-binding trick.

 So, for our purposes, we do not know what function to use to effect the recursive